Adult Community Education

 Classes are held at City of Marion's Neighbourhood Centres; Glandore, Mitchell Park, Trott Park and Cooinda (Sturt).

-ACE courses are for people 17 and over who want to improve their confidence, as well as build foundation and employability skills.
+ACE courses are for people aged 17 and over who want to improve their confidence, as well as build foundation and employability skills.

 A basic ability to read, write and communicate in English is required for these courses.